-Double-space the text on this page.
+Double-space the text on this page and use paragraph indentation.
 The title "Dedication" must appear at the top center of the page.
-The dedication may be as long or short as desired, and the thesis/project/dissertation may be dedicated to whomever the author chooses.
+The dedication may be as long or short as desired, and the thesis/project/ dissertation may be dedicated to whomever the author chooses.
 If it is just a short phrase, center on page, and then the title "Dedication" is optional.